perltidy/perltidy/docs/eos_flag.md

 The problem is that in versions of perltidy prior to 2022 there was a use case where this was not possible.
-That case was when perltidy received an encoded source string and decoded it from a utf8 but did not re-encode the output.
+That case was when perltidy received an encoded source and decoded it from a utf8 but did not re-encode it before storing in the output string.
 So the source string was in a different storage mode than the output string, and a direct comparison was not meaningful.

 This problem is an unintentional result of the historical evolution of perltidy and needs to be fixed.

+The same problem occurs if the destination is an array rather than a string, so for simplicity we can limit this discussion to string destinations, which are more common.

 ## How will the problem be fixed?